What Is Senior Dog Food?

 Also, this formula is quite low in fat and higher in carbohydrates, which could be seen as an advantage to a senior dog who is less active and wishes to avoid weight loss.

 Sadly, this formula does make use of small amounts of both Pea Protein and Potato Protein, which are considered low-quality ingredients and inflate overall protein levels.

 Wellness Core Senior Turkey Recipe Review

-The portion of the Omega 3 Fatty Acids is very satisfactory in this formula considering it does not contain any fish ingredients.
-The level present is could provide a noticeable improvement to your dog’s skin and coat.
+The portion of the Omega 3 Fatty Acids is very satisfactory in this formula, considering it does not contain any fish ingredients.
+The level present could provide a noticeable improvement to your dog’s skin and coat.

 Best Senior Dog Food – Value Picks